Ocean Park (horse): Autumn 2013

 Ocean Park resumed at Otaki racecourse on 24 February 2013 for a close, but slightly disappointing fourth behind Nashville, a horse he had soundly defeated in the Wellington Guineas a year earlier.

 Ocean Park went on to win the 2013 New Zealand Stakes, before finishing his racing career with a disappointing 12th in the 2013 Dubai Duty Free.

 Stud career

 Ocean Park currently serves as a stallion at New Zealand's Waikato Stud.
 His service fee was $30,000 in 2017 and 2023.
+In 2026 his service fee was $15,000.

 Ocean Park has gone on to sire Group/Grade 1 winners in New Zealand and Australia.